naryou/BIO302_Group-Project-B/README.md

 The project will be done in three steps:
 - assembly using ABySS
 - scaffolding using YaHS
-- annotation using Repeat Modeler and Maker
+- annotation using Repeat Modeler (and Maker??)

 You find the assembly tutorial [here](), scaffolding tutorial [here]() and annotation is [here]().